 Effective community and Indigenous relations requires a long-term perspective.
 Relationships that stand the test of time are built on respect, trust and genuine openness, and go beyond simple engagement.
 These fundamental characteristics have long defined our approach.

 With operations across hundreds of communities all over the world, we have a unique opportunity to engage and find ways to make life easier for our customers and neighbours and to ensure they are meaningfully included in the projects that may affect them.

 We focus on creating partnerships that contribute to sustainable economic and social development, and are continually exploring new models of collaboration with our Indigenous and community partners.

 - Employment: focusing on providing opportunities for employment for Indigenous Peoples

 - Education: providing training both internally for employees and externally

-- Engagement – enhancing ATCO’s engagement strategies and community development
+- Meaningful Engagement: enhancing ATCO’s engagement strategies and community development

-- Economic Participation & Development – creating equity sharing opportunities to Indigenous communities
+- Economic Participation: creating equity sharing opportunities to Indigenous communities

 We commit to: